-Simsbury Boy Scouts Troop 174 provides your son with an opportunity to try new things.
-He will learn through the experiences of camping, hiking, leadership, and community service.
+Simsbury Scouts BSA Troop 174 provides your son or daughter with an opportunity to try new things.
+They will learn through the experiences of camping, hiking, leadership and community service.
 These scout activities build self-confidence and reinforce ethical standards.
-The skills your son learns in scouting helps him overcome obstacles and challenges with courage and character throughout his life.
+The skills your child learns in scouting helps them overcome obstacles and challenges with courage and character throughout their life.
 Scouting fosters self-esteem, a sense of value and belonging, a sense of accountability and teamwork.

 Our Troop meets every Wednesday evening at 7:00 pm.
 Meetings are typically in Wesley Hall at the Simsbury United Methodist Church in downtown Simsbury, however may be held outdoors in fall and spring.
-Meetings officially start at 7:00 pm but leaders are always available at 6:30 pm to help the boys with their advancement skills and merit badge requirements.
-If you have any questions that can’t be answered by looking through our website, feel free to contact our scoutmaster, Nathan Sornborger, through our contact page or via the form below.
+Meetings officially start at 7:00 pm but youth and adult leaders are always available at 6:30 pm to help the scouts with their advancement skills and merit badge requirements.
+If you have any questions that can’t be answered by looking through our website, feel free to contact our scoutmaster, Rick Schulitz, through our contact page or via the form below.

-What sets Simsbury Boy Scouts Troop 174 apart from the rest?
+What sets Simsbury Scouts BSA Troop 174 apart from the rest?

-Troop 174 is fortunate to have several enthusiastic adult and boy scouts ready and willing to learn and apply new skills.
+Troop 174 is fortunate to have several enthusiastic adult and scouts ready and willing to learn and apply new skills.
 Each scout has one-on-one access to the adult leaders, which is an essential ingredient for them to get the most value from the program.
-Your son will advance in rank at a pace comfortable to him and his parents.
-Scout parents are welcome to enjoy each outdoor activity with their son.
+Your child will advance in rank at a pace comfortable to themselves and their parents.
+Scout parents are welcome to enjoy each outdoor activity with their child.
 Our Troop size promotes camaraderie and greater leadership opportunities for developing scouts, as well as allowing development of deeper personal relationships.

-A scout of Simsbury Boy Scouts Troop 174 plans his own advancement, and progresses at his own pace.
-Your son is rewarded for each achievement, which helps him gain self-confidence.
-The steps in the advancement system help him grow in self-reliance and in the ability to help others.
-Since its inception in 1971, Troop 174 has honored 108 Eagle Scouts – an average of almost 3 per year!
-The Troop 174 Class of 2010 had 8 out of 9 scouts earn the rank of Eagle!
+A scout of Simsbury Scouts BSA Troop 174 plans his own advancement and progresses at his own pace.
+Your child is rewarded for each achievement, which helps them gain self-confidence.
+The steps in the advancement system help the scout grow in self-reliance and in the ability to help others.
+Since its inception in 1963, Troop 174 has honored 137 Eagle Scouts – an average of 2 to 3 per year!

 The best way to ensure a Scout’s success and longevity is to have his parent involved.
 The largest Patrol on our camping trips is typically the “Geezer Patrol”, and we have the best meals!